jhoffman5/student_accessible_files/networking/projects/p2/README.md

 desire to teach craftspersonship.

 The additional constraint are these:
 * You cannot use an if statement in the code that counts vowels.
+A ```switch``` statement qualifies as if statements.
 * You cannot use sets or other template-based data structures provided by C++.

 So, code like: